Logitech/labs_mrkeyboard_sdk/code/unity_package/readme.md

 * The keyboard might show a white texture.
 If the MR Portal went to sleep (potentially closing SteamVR in the process), you might need to wake it up, start SteamVR, and then restart Unity.
 * If in the headset you see two sets of hands on top of the keyboard, or that the left and right eyes see mismatching video content, make sure your cameras are set up correctly (see the Unity project setup section above).
 * The hands video feed has a suboptimal framerate.
 This is a known issue and we are working on it.
 Once this is solved, an update for the your driver will be provided through Windows Update.
-* When you look to the left of the keyboard, your right hand might get cut.
-This is related to the field of view of the left camera, and will be much less noticeable once we add stereoscopic hands vision, as the right camera has a better view of the right hand in such a case.
+* When you look to either side of the keyboard, one of your hands might get cut.
+This is related to the field of view of the cameras on the HMD.
+Please let us know if you feel this is a problem for you.